Ergodic Theory: Nonsingular Transformations

 {\bf Ergodicity:} $T$ is {\it ergodic} if every measurable subset $A$ of $X$ that is invariant under $T$ (i.e., $T^{-1}A= A$) is either $\mu$-null or $\mu$-conull.
 Equivalently, every Borel function $f:X\to \mathbb R$ such that $f\circ T=f$ is constant a.e.

-{\bf Types II, II$_1$, II$_\infty$ and III:} Suppose that $\mu$ is non-atomic and $T$ ergodic (and hence conservative).
+{\bf Types II, II$_1$, II$_\infty$ and III:} Suppose that $\mu$ is non-atomic and $T$ is invertible and ergodic (and hence conservative).
 If there exists a $\sigma$-finite measure $\nu$ on $\sS$ which is equivalent to $\mu$ and invariant under $T$ then $T$ is said {\it to be of type II}.
 It is easy to see that $\nu$ is unique up to scaling.
 If $\nu$ is finite then $T$ is {\it of type $II_1$}.
-If $\nu$ is infinite then $T$ is of type II$_\infty$.
-If $T$ is not of type II then $T$ is said {\it to be of type III}.
+If $\nu$ is infinite then $T$ is of type $II_\infty$.
+If $T$ is not of type $II$ then $T$ is said {\it to be of type $III$}.